 If you don't use ECC memory, you are taking a risk.
 Just how big a risk is the subject of considerable controversy and beyond the scope of these notes.
 Feelings run high on this topic:

 "When you run a NAS without ECC and with software RAID, people tell legends of your idiocy which survive the ages.
 Statues will be built to your folly.
 Children centuries in the future will read of your pure, unbridled stupidity as something to herd their tender aspirations away from the path you once trod."

 First, give yourself a fighting chance by testing your memory.
 Obtain a copy if this utility and run a 24 hour test:

 This is particularly important on a new server because memory with defects is often purchased with those defects.
 If your memory passes the test, there is a good chance it will be reliable for some time.

 You might be tempted to keep your server in a 1-meter thick lead vault buried 45 miles underground.
 It turns out that many of the radioactive sources for memory-damaging particles are already in the ceramics used to package integrated circuits.
-So these time-consuming measures are probably not worth the cost or effort.
+The cost and effort would likely be wasted.

 Instead, we're going to enable the unsupported ZFS_DEBUG_MODIFY flag.
 This will mitigate, but not eliminate, the risk of using ordinary memory.

 Add the line: